Balanced Subsampling for Big Data with Categorical Covariates

 The full dataset has $n=165,474$ data points.
-All covariates are categorical and are coded to dummy variables, which results 293 dummy variables in total (intercept included).
-We consider subsample sizes $n=500$ and $2000$, and select subsamples from the data with different methods.
-With such a number of dummy variables, we use LASSO regression \citep{tibshirani1996regression} to select important ones and train a predictive model.
-On each subsample, a LASSO regression model is trained via the R package ``glmnet" \citep{friedman2010regularization} with the parameter $\lambda$ selected by cross validation.
-We do 200 repetitions of this process and plot the MSPE (mean squared prediction error) and WSPE of the trained models over the full data in Figure \ref{LassoPred}.
-The balanced subsamples always allow much better predictions than UNI and IBOSS subsamples.
-Specifically, UNI subsamples provide the worst prediction of the full data.
-They select dramatically different points and give significantly different predictions, so their performance is not stable at all.
-IBOSS subsamples, by contrast, are more stable at a better performance because their subsamples are deterministic and covariates achieve better balance.
-The balanced subsamples always perform the best at both settings of the subsample size.
+All predictors are categorical and are coded to dummy variables, which results in 293 dummy variables in total (intercept included).
+The response variable, product price, is accessible for the full data, facilitating the observation of responses for each subsample and allowing for comparison of their predictive performance.
+We consider subsample sizes $n=500$ and $2000$ and select subsamples from the data with different methods.
+Considering that some of the dummy variables may not be significant in real-world data, we use LASSO regression \citep{tibshirani1996regression} to select important ones and train a predictive model.
+On each subsample, a LASSO regression model is trained via the R package ``glmnet'' \citep{friedman2010regularization} with the parameter $\lambda$ selected by cross-validation.
+The trained model is then used to predict the product price over the full data.
+We expect that a balanced subsample should outperform other subsamples in a penalized regression due to its linear nature.
+To investigate this, we do 500 repetitions of this process and plot the MSPE (mean squared prediction error) and WSPE of the trained models over the full data in Figure \ref{LassoPred}.
+Balanced subsamples consistently yield superior predictions compared to other subsamples.
+In particular, UNI subsamples exhibit the poorest predictive performance of the full dataset.
+Their selection of markedly different points and subsequent divergent predictions result in unstable performance.
+In contrast, IBOSS and LEV subsamples demonstrate greater stability and improved performance due to their more balanced predictors.
+Overall, balanced subsamples consistently outperform others across both settings of subsample size.

-We further consider the saving on computation time.
-A LASSO regression on the full dataset takes around 50 second to run.
-Selecting a balanced subsample of size $n=500$ plus running LASSO regression on the subsample only takes 3 seconds.
-All computations are carried out on a laptop running Windows 11 Pro with an Intel Core i7-12700H processor and 32GB memory.
-Training the balanced subsample greatly accelerates the computation.